-Robust provisions on assistance for victims - The Convention contains robust provisions on assistance for victims.
-Each State Party that has cluster munition victims on its territory or under its control must provide for their medical care and physical rehabilitation, psychological support and social and economic inclusion.
+Robust provisions on assistance for victims: Each State Party that has cluster munition victims on its territory or under its control must provide for their medical care and physical rehabilitation, psychological support and social and economic inclusion.
 In addition, the State must assess domestic needs in these areas and develop plans and mobilize resources to meet them.
-This is the first time that such a detailed provision on assistance for victims has been included in an IHL treaty.
+This is the first time that such a detailed provision on assistance for victims has been included in an IHL treaty (Art.
+5).

-It is worth noting that it is not only those who are killed or injured by cluster munitions who are defined as "cluster munition victims"; the term also covers families and communities that have suffered socio-economic and other consequences.
-This broad definition reflects a growing consensus among those concerned with weapons removal.
+It is worth noting that it is not only those who are killed or injured by cluster munitions who are defined as "cluster munition victims"; the term also covers families and communities that have suffered socio-economic and other negative consequences.
+This broad definition reflects a growing consensus among those concerned with weapons removal (Art.
+2(1)).

-MEASURES TO PROMOTE IMPLE-MENTATION AND ENSURE COM-PLIANCE
+MEASURES AND MECHANISMS TO PROMOTE IMPLEMENTATION AND ENSURE COMPLIANCE

-The Convention includes a variety of mechanisms for promoting its implementation and for ensuring that its provisions are respected.
+The Convention includes a variety of measures and mechanisms for promoting its implementation and for ensuring that its provisions are respected.
 Some of these may necessitate the adoption of domestic legislation and administrative regulations.

 In the interests of transparency, States are required to report annually to the UN Secretary-General on a range of matters, such as the types and numbers of cluster munitions destroyed, the extent and the location of areas contaminated by cluster munitions, the status of clearance programmes, the measures taken to provide risk education and warnings to civilians, the status of programmes for providing assistance to victims and the measures taken domestically to prevent and suppress violations of the Convention.
-Reporting on these matters also provides an overview on the status of implementation.
+Reporting on these matters also provides an overview on the status of implementation (Art.
+7).